When to visit

 Making the most of any attendance level

-All in all, the best time to visit Disney World is when it aligns with your family’s schedule.
+The best time to visit Disney World is when it aligns with your family’s schedule.
 Many guests have school, work, or other commitments.
 Some wait until their kids are tall enough for that next big ride.
-These things limit flexibility.
-But that’s completely fine.
+These constraints limit flexibility, and that’s fine.

 Time-saving tools